Tall Girl

 Tall Girl is a 2019 American teen romantic comedy film directed by Nzingha Stewart, from a screenplay by Sam Wolfson.
-The film stars Ava Michelle, Griffin Gluck, Sabrina Carpenter, Paris Berelc, Luke Eisner, Clara Wilsey, Anjelika Washington, Rico Paris, Angela Kinsey, and Steve Zahn.
+The film stars Ava Michelle, Griffin Gluck, Sabrina Carpenter, Luke Eisner, Paris Berelc, Clara Wilsey, Anjelika Washington, Rico Paris, Angela Kinsey, and Steve Zahn.

 The film was released by Netflix on September 13, 2019, and received mixed reviews.
 It later got a sequel released in February 2022.

 Plot

 Jodi Kreyman is a 16-year-old who has been tall for her age since she was three, which has made her insecure her whole life.
 Students regularly joke about her height.
 In contrast, Jodi's older sister Harper is of short height and has won multiple beauty pageants.
 Jack Dunkleman, a life-long friend, frequently asks her out, but she is reluctant, partly because he is much shorter than she is.

 Stig Mohlin, a Swedish foreign exchange student, joins Jodi's class, and she is immediately interested in him, along with most girls in the school.
-However, her bully Kimmy Stitcher, starts showing him around.
+However, her bully, Kimmy Stitcher, starts showing him around.
 Dunkleman is distressed to learn that Stig will be staying at his house as the host family.
 Jodi asks Harper for help getting Stig to notice her, so she and their mother give her a complete makeover.

 Kimmy and another bully, Schnipper, prank call Jodi, pretending to be Stig and asking her to homecoming.
 To her best friend Fareeda's frustration, Jodi hides in the bathroom to avoid Kimmy.
 Stumbling across Stig playing the piano, he encourages her to join him, and they sing the duet "I've Never Been in Love Before" from the musical Guys and Dolls.

 Jodi finds her father has organized a tall people club meeting in their house, which she finds upsetting.
 Stig calls, and at first, thinking it is another prank call, she tells him off, but he invites her to watch a musical.
 She turns up to Dunkleman's house, and he becomes jealous when he realizes she is there to see Stig.
 He continually interrupts their evening, but as Stig escorts Jodi home, they kiss.
 Later, feeling guilty, Stig asks Dunkleman for advice, and he tells him to focus on being with Kimmy.
 Jodi gets angry at Dunkleman when she learns this.